HAYES RESEARCH GROUP

 PRINCIPAL INVESTIGATOR

-Dr. Hayes is an Associate Professor of Astronomy at Cornell University and Director of the Spacecraft Planetary Image Facility (SPIF).
+Dr. Hayes is the Jennifer and Albert Sohn Professor of Astronomy at Cornell University and Director of the Spacecraft Planetary Image Facility (SPIF).
 His research interests generally focus on the quantitative analysis and modeling of planetary surfaces... read more

 Two Years on Mars - Interview with Cornell Astronomer Alex Hayes Perseverance rover with its Mastcam-Z instrument on Mars